 Whether the weight is a split shot on the line or a bead on the hook doesn't really matter.
 Similarly, whether the worm on the hook is a red wiggler or a San Juan worm doesn't really matter.
 The mechanics are similar and the requirements of the rod are similar.

 Keiryu rods come in a very wide range of bend profiles, ranging from surprisingly stiff rods designed for "lantern" fishing to surprisingly soft rods designed for "zero" fishing.

 Lantern fishing, generally done in small headwaters streams, uses a very short line and very stiff rod.
 When a fish is hooked it is often lifted out of the water and the rod collapsed to bring it in.
 The line is short enough that the rod must be collapsed to reach the fish, and the rod must be stiff to be able to lift the fish.
-The Daiwa Keiryu-X and Suntech Genryuko and Genryu Sawanobori rods are examples of rods designed for lantern fishing.
+The Daiwa Keiryu-X rods are examples of rods designed for lantern fishing.